NielsEngelhard/League-of-Letters/README.md

 # Seeding

 ## Seeding Words
-The file ```letter-league\src\drizzle\seed\data-seed-full.ts``` contains the logic for seeding all words for all languages initially.
+The file ```league-of-letters\src\drizzle\seed\data-seed-full.ts``` contains the logic for seeding all words for all languages initially.
 In this file you can set the connection string of the database.

 # Backlog
 There is a BACKLOG.md for features